-Within our equity investment process, for all companies under coverage we analyse the foundations of each business to ensure proper context for our investments.
+The Fund uses our proprietary research framework to analyse the foundations of each business to ensure proper context for our investments.
 This includes the durability of its business model, the attractiveness of its industry, the strength of its financials and the sustainability of its economic moat.

-We also consider the quality of its management team and analyse the environmental, social and governance (ESG) opportunities and risks impacting the business and appraise how well these are managed.
-We assign a proprietary score to articulate the quality attributes of each company, one of which is the ESG Quality rating.
-This enables the portfolio managers to exclude companies with material ESG risks and positively skew the portfolio towards ESG opportunities and to build well-diversified, risk-adjusted portfolios.
+Within the equity investment process, every company that abrdn invests in is given, via a qualitative assessment, a proprietary overall Quality rating.
+A key component of this is the ESG Quality rating, which enables portfolio managers to exclude companies with material ESG risks and positively skew the portfolio towards ESG opportunities, while building risk-adjusted portfolios.
+To complement the bottom-up research, the portfolio managers also use abrdn's proprietary ESG House Score, which is primarily a quantitative assessment, to identify and exclude those companies exposed to the highest ESG risks.